 Bafana Bafana World Cup prize money: How much can South Africa earn from the tournament?

-Bafana Bafana are set to compete with 47 other teams around the globe for the 2026 FIFA World Cup honors in the competition that will be co-hosted by the United States, Mexico, and Canada.
+Bafana Bafana are among the 48 teams around the globe who qualified for the 2026 FIFA World Cup co-hosted by the United States, Mexico, and Canada.

 South Africa grabbed an automatic ticket to represent the continent in the prestigious tournament – alongside Morocco, Senegal, Algeria, Egypt, Tunisia, Cape Verde, Ghana, and the Ivory Coast- after topping their pool.
 Nigeria, Zimbabwe, Rwanda, Lesotho, and Benin were the other teams in Group C of the qualifiers.